a1v0/dft-contacts/README.md

 Install any packages using `pip install`. _**[ENSURE THAT THE FILE CONTAINING ALL PACKAGE INFO IS IN THE REPO AND UP TO DATE.
 USE `pip freeze`]**_

+To seed the SQLite database, open `dft_contacts/seed_script.py` and follow the instructions in the comment at the top.
+This will give you a few dummy users to play around with.

 ## Data storage

 For the time being, data is being stored in JSON format, like so: